-Effective Water Conservation Strategies for Indoor Farming
+Effective Water Usage Strategies for Indoor Farming

 Water covers 71 % of Earth’s surface, but only 3 % is suitable for drinking and farming.
 Moreover, water consumption is rising at more than twice the rate of population growth.
 Hence, it’s vital to conserve water in indoor farming.